 A number of terms in education are constantly evolving in line with developments in information technology.
-Hy-Flex is a development term for a hybrid learning approach (both synchronous and asynchronous offline and online integrated learning) and flexibility (learning through material) (Eyal & Gil, 2022).
+Hy-Flex is a development term for a hybrid learning approach offline and online integrated learning) and flexibility (learning through material) (Eyal & Gil, 2022).
 The Hy-Flex approach allows teachers and students to optimize their potential during the educational process.
-As for Hy-Flex itself, it gives freedom to students to choose three possible choices formed in this Hy-Flex approach system: face-toface, virtual face-to-face, or asynchronous material.
+As for Hy-Flex itself, it gives freedom to students to choose three possible choices formed in this Hy-Flex approach system: face-toface, virtual face-to-face, asynchronous material.